-Baring arms weren’t the only skin exposure.
-Evening gowns grew shorter into dance dresses’ copied after sporty day dresses.
+Bare arms weren’t the only source of skin exposure.
+Evening gowns grew shorter into dance dresses copied after sporty day dresses.
 Long gowns persisted in the winter months, but they, too, were not modest.
-The front round or square neckline remained high but the backs, forget it.
-They plunged lower and lower reaching the waist by the 1930s.
+The front round or square neckline remained high but the backs?
+Forget it.
+They plunged lower and lower, reaching the waist by the 1930s.
 Needless to say, formal dresses did not need any bras or undergarments.
 Even stockings attempted to reveal as much skin as possible.
 Very sheer, nude colored tights were worn along with sheer pastel peach or apricot colors.

 Evening accessories were just as elaborate as the dresses.
 Beaded or metal mesh handbags, bejeweled cigarette holders, crystal headdresses and hair ornaments, and lavish shawls were all part of the party dress.
 In 1922, the evening turban and beaded skull caps became one of the few headwear items made especially for evening wear.

 1920s Formal Dress Styles

 This series illustrates the development of evening dress styles over the decade.

 Even more pictures of 1920s dresses can be found on this pinboard.